12 Winning eCommerce Strategies For Increasing Your Sales in 2024

 Promotions

 Which of your offers performed the best?
 Was it free shipping or a discount code?
-Compare offers and find out which promotions gave the best results and helped reach your campaign goals.
+Compare offers and learn which promotions gave the best results and helped reach your campaign goals.

 Channels

 Which channels converted the most sales?
-Advertising is extremely competitive during holiday seasons, so make sure advertising costs aren’t eating up all your profit.
+During the holidays, advertising is very competitive.
+Don't let advertising costs take away all your profit.
 Knowing which channel worked best last year will give you a guideline for budget allocation.

 Timing